Seal Beach Divorce Lawyer Achieving Equity

 In California, some courts are currently steering away from large, long-duration spousal support (alimony) awards.
 The notion of divorce as a payday for one party and a financial life sentence for the other is no longer relevant in many cases.

-Spousal support (alimony) is based on established financial need on one side and ability to provide support on the other.
+Spousal support (alimony) is based on the established financial need on one side and the ability to provide support on the other.
 The length of the marriage is one of the primary factors in determining whether in what amount, and how long support will be awarded.

 The courts have a lot of flexibility in crafting divorce and spousal support (alimony) orders.
 In most cases, the judicial watchword is “equity.”
 It can take an experienced attorney to ensure that your interests are best served and that the judge’s concept of equity accounts for your needs and supports your goals.

 In every case, the court wants what’s fair.
 Seal Beach divorce lawyer, Ann A. Thomson helps her clients in Orange County and surrounding areas of Southern California establish fair and workable spousal support (alimony) agreements.
 She represents men and women seeking support as well as those who need experienced representation to avoid being forced to pay unfair or overwhelming spousal support (alimony).

 If you are interested in finding real a solution regarding spousal support (alimony) in your divorce, please contact Ann today to schedule a free and informative initial consultation.